 Do jellyfish have the venom of a snake?
 (Probably my favorite question)

 Such a profound question!
 In a way, yes, they do!
 Almost 15% of all described species are venomous, which includes snakes, fish, cone snails, insects, scorpions, spiders, and jellies.
-Venoms are dynamic, meaning they are constantly changing and adapting such that venom may be different between similar species, different populations of the same species, or even within the same individual at different ages.
-But, surprisingly, the toxins that compose venom are derived from very similar gene families.
+Venoms are dynamic, meaning they are constantly changing depending on their environment, such that venom may be different between similar species, different populations of the same species, or even within the same individual at different ages.
+But, surprisingly, the toxins that compose venoms are derived from very similar gene families.
 This is an instance of convergent evolution, where similar environmental pressures have resulted in similar evolutionary solutions.
 In other words, venom evolved multiple times independently within different animal lineages.
 This similarity is what makes studying venoms so interesting, because the mechanisms of synthesis (building a toxin) or how a toxin works can be similar between a fish and scorpion, a bee and cone snail, or a snake and a jellyfish!